realworldocaml/book/en/foreign-function-interface.md

 A corollary of the above rule is that pointers written into the C heap don't have any effect on reachability.
-For example, if you have a C-managed array of pointers to structs then you'll need some additional way of keeping the structs around to protect them from collection.
+For example, if you have a C-managed array of pointers to structs then you'll need some additional way of keeping the structs themselves around to protect them from collection.
 You could achieve this via a global array of values on the OCaml side that would keep them live until they're no longer needed.

+Functions passed to C have similar considerations regarding lifetime.
+On the OCaml side, functions created at runtime may be collected when they become unreachable.
+As we've seen, OCaml functions passed to C are converted to function pointers, and function pointers written into the C heap have no effect on the reachability of the OCaml functions they reference.
+With `qsort` things are straightforward, since the comparison function is only used during the call to `qsort` itself.
+However, other C libraries may store function pointers in global variables or elsewhere, in which case you'll need to take care that the OCaml functions you pass to them aren't prematurely garbage collected.
 </note>

 ## Learning more about C bindings